 According to Gallup, employee engagement isn’t binary.
 There are actually three classifications; engaged, not engaged, and actively disengaged.
 Engaged employees are easy to spot as are the miserable, dissident, counter-culture folks who are actively disengaged.
 The silent majority who are not engaged make up over 50% of the American workforce, and are adept at blending in with the rest of the herd.

-Sure some things are obvious – absenteeism, low energy, bad attitude, frequent use of social media, lack of enthusiasm…but few disengaged employees start out by staging a coup from their cubicle.
+Sure some things are obvious – absenteeism, low energy, bad attitude, frequent use of social media, lack of enthusiasm – but few disengaged employees start out by staging a coup from their cubicle.
 What are the early signs of employee disengagement?

-1) No Initiative
+1) No Initiative in their Employee Performance

-Instead, look how motivated the person is in a different context.
+In order to manage performance more effectively, look how motivated the person is in a different context.
 Stage a voluntary hack-day for the company.
 Make it fun and offer great prizes.
 Does your top performer choose to not participate?
 If there are no other matters taking up their time, you may have a disengaged employee.

 2) Unhealthy Activities

-How often does an employee go to the break room for a coffee or snack?
+How often does an employee go to the break room for a coffee or a snack?
 How often do they head out for a cigarette?
 Of course your employee may just be hungry, tired, or addicted to nicotine, but sometimes people over-indulge in unhealthy behaviors to fill a void in their personal or professional lives.
 People who are truly motivated by purpose often derive fulfillment simply by working diligently at their desks.
 They may even have to be reminded by a grumbling belly that they haven’t eaten lunch yet.

 Ok maybe you just have an introvert on your hands.
 Some people feel their batteries recharge when they have their own space.
-But when the entire company or specific teams are experiencing a win and a select few show no excitement or celebration, that’s an engagement issue.
+But when the entire company or specific teams are experiencing a win and a select few show no excitement or celebration, that’s an employee engagement issue.

-4) Lack of Learning
+4) Lack of Learning = Lack of Work Motivation

 5) Wasted Weekends